 - Whether the style fits the space

-- Exact walkway clearance or door clearance
+- Walkway clearance or doorway clearance

-- Exact seat height, depth, or ergonomics
+- Seat height, depth, or ergonomics

 What affects how accurate the result feels